top of page

 Can I just say "buenas" as a greeting?

-How do you say good morning in Spanish in an email?
+How do you say good morning Spanish email greetings correctly?

 Write Buenos días followed by the recipient's name, a comma, and a colon.
 Then start a new line with a capital letter.
 For example: "Buenos días, Marta:" followed by the body of the email.
 This follows the RAE's punctuation norm for Spanish correspondence.